 What Causes Nighttime Bladder Leaking in Men?

 Medications, health issues, and lifestyle choices can affect the presence of Nocturia in men.
-Aging is obviously a big factor.
+Aging is obviously a big factor among the other causes of nighttime urinary incontinence.
 The older you get, the less your body produces the hormone that tells your kidneys to hold in urine while you’re sleeping.

 Also, the urinary bladder loses its natural elasticity with age.
 As you grow older, your bladder’s ability to hold onto urine for extended periods diminishes.
 As a result, you are forced to visit the bathroom multiple times in the middle of the night.